haroldmei/form-master/README.md

 ## Installation

-You can install Form-Master directly from PyPI:
+You can install FormMaster directly from PyPI:

 ```bash
 pip install form-master